 I’m sure this idea has been brought up and talked about a few times in history, probably more than that, but I wanted to make a post about it from my perspective.
-Since I was young my grandmother would always tell me that when things are bad, there is good right around the corner; vice versa.

 The zebra analogy is as ‘simple’ as this: